DevCycleHQ/devcycle-docs/docs/home/feature-management/features-and-variables/custom-properties.md

 Then, finish your Targeting Rule by filling out the comparator and the value fields.

-There are no limits to the number Properties that can be used to define a single Targeting Rule!
+There are no limits to the number of Properties that can be used to define a single Targeting Rule!
 Use as many custom properties as necessary to accurately target your users for your features.

 ![property type open](/feb-2022-custom-properties-in-targeting-rules.png)

 ## SDK Usage

-See the [**Identify**](/docs/sdk/features/identify) Documentation for usage of properties within each SDK.
+See the [**Identify**](/docs/sdk/features/identify) Documentation for the usage of properties within each SDK.

 ## Managing / Deleting Custom Properties